-Cariboo Child Care Society (CCCS) is an independent non-profit society that has been located on the campus Thompson Rivers University for almost 50 years.
+Cariboo Child Care Society (CCCS) is an independent, charitable, non-profit society that has been located on the campus Thompson Rivers University for almost 50 years.
 CCCS will be celebrating their 50 year anniversary on August 14th 2023

-All enrolled families become members during the period they are attending the centre and each family is entitled to one vote at the Annual General Meeting held each fall.
+All enrolled families become society members during the period their children attend our programs.
+Each family is entitled to one vote at the Annual General Meeting held each fall.

-In 1993, after a lot of hard work on the part of a Building Committee comprised of staff, Cariboo College Faculty and Administration Personnel as well as CCCS Board members a new childcare building was constructed.
+In 1993, again, after a lot of hard work on the part of a Building Committee comprised of staff, Cariboo College Faculty and Administration Personnel as well as CCCS Board members, a new childcare building was constructed.
 Capital funding was granted by the ministry of Advanced Education, Training & Technology, and the Ministry of Women’s Equality.
-This enabled the Society to utilize the existing childcare building for a School Aged Child Program and to provide services in the new building for families of children from 8 weeks old- 5 years of age.
+This enabled the Society to utilize the original childcare building for a School Aged Child Program while providing services in the new building for families of children from 8 weeks old- 5 years of age.

-Through the years Cariboo Child Care Society has grown and changed to attempt to meet the current needs of families and the availability of spaces in the community.
-In May 2021 the Society purchased a school age program called Beyond the Bell and is now able to offer care for 24 children 5-12 years of age.
+Through the years Cariboo Child Care Society has grown and endeavored to meet the community childcare needs by developing programs and increasing available childcare spaces.
+In May 2021 the Society purchased a school age program called Beyond the Bell and we now offer care to 24 children aged 5-12 years.

 More recently, CCCS partnered with TRU to expand on campus services and relocated to a remodeled building in September 2022.
 The new building received partial funding through the Ministry of Family and Child Development’s Creation of New Spaces Fund and has allowed CCCS to open twelve new infant spaces.
 Twenty-four 3-5 year old spaces are set t open imminently.
 The new building is located in the same building as the TRU Early Childhood Education Program, the Early Childhood Education Research Program and the Children and the Law Laboratory.